clausnz/php-helpers/doc/README.md

 ### cryptPassword

 Creates a secure hash from a given password.
-Use the CRYPT_BLOWFISH algorithm.
+Uses the CRYPT_BLOWFISH algorithm.

 ```php
 User::cryptPassword( string $password ): string